 Are businesses and attractions open in Hong Kong?

-- Most nonessential businesses and some leisure facilities in Hong Kong are open, under capacity limitations and with health measures in place.
+Nonessential businesses and leisure facilities in Hong Kong are open, under capacity limitations and with health measures in place.

 Do I need to wear a face mask in Hong Kong?